 H-E-B gives seniors personal shoppers.

-H-E-B and Favor Delivery have partnered to give seniors access to personal shoppers starting today.
+H-E-B is giving seniors access to personal shoppers starting today, via their partnership with Favor.
 Shoppers 60 and over can call H-E-B and Favor’s “Senior Support” phone line or app to place orders for a curated lift of food and supplies available at H-E-B. In areas where the service is not yet available, the grocer is working with local nonprofits to provide vulnerable people with support.

 Costco modifies return policy to combat hoarding.